sfrliufang/academic-kickstart/content/post/post-1/index.md

   focal_point: smart
   preview_only: false
 ---
-These are how the rooms look like when we take it over from the biology lab.
+These are how the rooms look like when we take them over from the biology lab.
 Very bright and spacious.
-We will turn them into sample fabrication lab and laser labs soon!
-Welcome to the new lab!
+We will turn them into sample fabrication lab and laser labs soon.
+Welcome and come to join us!